Cletis

 How to Pronounce Cletis

 Our model has identified 4 different pronunciations for the name Cletis.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 70.0% confident that Cletis is pronounced as KLEE-tihs.
-The next most likely pronunciation is KLEH-tihs, at 15.0% confidence.
+Our model is 70.0% confident that Cletis is pronounced as KLEE-tihs, which has 2 syllables.
+The next most likely pronunciation is KLEH-tihs, at 15.0% confidence, with 2 syllables.

 KLEE-tihs (2 syllables)